Adv. Structural Analysis & Earthquake Engineering 5 ENG5274

 - Available to Erasmus Students: Yes

-This course comprises lectures on one-, two- and three-dimensional structural systems, including beams, arches, plates and shells, and structural dynamics.
-Important issues such as boundary conditions will be discussed, but also the differences between various beam/plate/shell theories, such as Kirchhoff-Love vs Mindlin theories.
+This course comprises lectures on one-, two- and three-dimensional structural systems, including beams, plates and shells, and structural dynamics.
+Important issues such as boundary conditions will be discussed, but also the differences between various beam/plate/shell theories, such as Euler-Bernoulli vs Timoshenko theories.
 Aspects of finite element formulation will also be covered.
-The theory will be illustrated using the software Matlab.
+The theory will be illustrated using the software Python.
+Issues relating to sustainability will be covered via case studies.

 Two lectures per week